Special offer

 Positive and constructive feedback

 Providing feedback goes hand in hand with developing people.
 It ensures that employees within the organisation are fully aware of the expectations and how to fulfil them.
-It allows them to grow and if desired to elevate themselves within the organisation.
+It allows them to grow and, if desired, to elevate themselves within the organisation.

 6 essential tips for aspiring people managers